About This Chapter

 24. Threat, Vulnerability & Risk: Difference & Examples

-After reading this lesson, you'll learn how you can't have risk without vulnerability and threat.
-You'll also learn the formula that is used to assess risk.
+Risk is a factor in all businesses.
+In this lesson, you'll learn how you can't have risk without vulnerability and threat.
+You'll also learn how risk can be assessed and evaluated.

 Earning College Credit